 To satisfy an emotional blackmailer you will have to pay a very high price.
 You probably feel that you walk on crystals since you never know what mood he will be or how he will take your words.
 To please that type of person you have to sacrifice yourself continually, putting his needs and desires before yours.

-As a result, the victims of emotional blackmail end up with a destroyed self-esteem, feeling guilty for the emotions, attitudes and behaviors of the manipulator.
+As a result, the victims of emotional blackmail end up with a destroyed self-esteem, feeling guilty for the feelings and emotions, attitudes and behaviors of the manipulator.
 They tend to fall into learned helplessness, a state in which they learn to survive with this system of manipulation because they do not know how to get out of the web built around them.

 Who is the emotional blackmailer?